-The proportion of travelers using a given method of transportation is called the "mode share" or the "mode split".
+The proportion of travelers using a given method of transportation is called the "mode share" or the "mode split."
 Mode share is influenced by the types of facilities or services that have been emphasized in the past (i.e., provision of more and wider roadways and "free" parking, rather than transit service, bikeways, or sidewalks).

-Data that is available from the U.S. Census Bureau regarding the various ways that people choose to travel (e.g., driving, taking transit, walking, etc.) focuses on the trips to and from work, as this is one of the most predictable trip purposes.
+Data that is available from the U.S. Census Bureau regarding the various ways people choose to travel (e.g., driving, taking transit, walking, etc.) focuses on the trips to and from work, as this is one of the most predictable trip purposes.
 The picture of travel activity implied by this data is also limited by the fact that trips involving multiple modes are counted under whichever mode was used for most of the trip distance (e.g., a commute involving a short bicycle trip to and from the bus stop and longer ride on the bus is counted only as a bus commute).

-As captured in Figure 5.3, most work trips in Garden City are by automobile, as is the case for the state and country overall.
-Workers living within Garden City are likely to use alternatives to driving alone, such as carpooling and walking.
-While there is transit service coverage available in the city, it only makes up 1.2% of the commuting type.
+As captured in Figure 5.3, most work trips in Pooler are by automobile, as is the case for the state and country overall.
+Workers living within Pooler are less likely to use alternatives to driving alone, because there is no transit service coverage available in the city.
+Pooler is a growing city and becoming a larger player in the region for employment, shopping, and recreation; to help balance out this growth pressure, alternative means of transportation need to be considered.